fronzbot/docker-pycron/README.md

 ### Volume Maps

 Map the `/work` directory to wherever you want your scripts stored and the `/share` directory to wherever you want saved data to go (not needed, but can be useful).

+### First time setup

+The first time you install the container, a `config.yaml` and `example.py` file will be placed in your mapped `work` volume.
+These just show the syntax for using the container.
+Once you're ready to set everything up, you can delete or modify those files.
+The next time the container is installed or restarted, it will look for the existance of `config.yaml` and will only create a new example version if one does not already exist.

 ### Scheduling Scripts